-The outbreak and spread of the COVID-19 pandemic could adversely affect our business in a material way.
+The COVID-19 pandemic could adversely affect our business in a material way.

 The COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains and demand for certain solutions and created significant volatility in, and disruption of, global financial markets.
-The extent of the impact of the COVID-19 pandemic on our operational and financial performance, including our ability to execute our business strategies and initiatives in the expected time frame, will depend on future developments, including the duration and spread of the pandemic and related restrictions on, and disruptions of, business and world economies, all of which are uncertain and cannot be predicted.
-An extended period of global supply chain disruption, demand reduction and economic slowdown could materially negatively affect our overall business and our operating results, including billings, revenue, gross margins, operating margins, cash flows and other operating results.
+The extent of the future impact of the COVID-19 pandemic on our operational and financial performance, including on demand for our products and services and our ability to execute our business strategies and initiatives in the expected time frame, will depend on future developments, including the duration and spread of the COVID-19 pandemic and related restrictions on, and disruptions of, business and world economies, all of which are uncertain and difficult to predict.
+An extended period of global supply chain disruption, demand reduction and economic slowdown would materially negatively affect our overall business and our operating results, including billings, revenue, gross margins, operating margins, cash flows and other operating results.
 If the spread of the COVID-19 pandemic limits the availability of our products, either by limiting components available, by limiting the actual manufacture and assembly or by limiting or restricting shipping of components and products, this likely would result in increased product backlog, lower billings, lower revenue and decreased profitability and would negatively impact, and may materially negatively impact, our operating results and business.
-Moreover, the COVID-19 pandemic has created a reduction in certain business activity and demand for certain solutions, which may negatively affect the rate and amount of our billings, also possibly in a materially negative way.
-The COVID-19 pandemic will adversely affect certain of our customers' ability or willingness to purchase our products and services, delay certain customers' purchasing decisions and increase customer attrition rates, all of which will adversely affect our future sales and operating results, possibly in a material way.
-As a result, we may experience extended sales cycles; our ability to close transactions with new and existing customers and partners may be negatively impacted; our ability to recognize revenue from sales we do close may be negatively impacted due to product or component shortages, implementation delays or other factors; and our ability to provide technical and other support to our customers may be affected.
-In addition, the COVID-19 pandemic has caused an increase in our expenses, including increased shipping costs, increased cancellation charges and reduced attendance fees due to the cancellation of a number of our 2020 Accelerate sales conferences, and it may result in increased component and product manufacturing costs.
+Moreover, the COVID-19 pandemic has created a reduction in certain business activity and demand for certain solutions, which we believe has negatively impacted our billings and may in the future materially and negatively affect the rate and amount of our billings.
+The COVID-19 pandemic may adversely affect certain of our partners' and customers' ability or willingness to purchase our products and services, delay certain customers' purchasing decisions and increase customer attrition rates, all of which will adversely affect our future sales and operating results, possibly in a material way.
+As a result, we may experience extended sales cycles; our ability to close transactions with new and existing customers and partners may be negatively impacted; our ability to recognize revenue from sales we do close may be negatively impacted; certain businesses will not buy our products and services when they otherwise would have; certain current partners, customers and customer prospects may go out of business or face significant business challenges, thereby negatively impacting our sales; due to product or component shortages, implementation delays or other factors; and our ability to provide technical and other support to our customers may be affected.
+We have also offered, and may continue to offer, payment terms in excess of our contractual agreements to some of our distributor customers, which may decrease the likelihood that we will be able to collect from these customers.
+In addition, the COVID-19 pandemic has caused an increase in certain of our expenses, including increased shipping costs, increased cancellation charges and reduced attendance fees due to the cancellation of several of our 2020 Accelerate sales conferences, and it may result in increased component and product manufacturing costs.
+The COVID-19 pandemic has limited certain demand generation activities, such as conferences and in-person sales meetings, which may reduce our costs, but also may reduce leads that could result in closed sales.
 The full impact of the COVID-19 pandemic is unknown at this time.
 While we continue to monitor developments and the potential effect on our business, it is clear that the COVID-19 pandemic will negatively impact certain sales and may have a material negative impact on our operating results in the near term and longer term.